NoYiBa/ops-theatre/README.md

-puppet-theatre
+ops-theatre
 ==============

-Puppet Theatre management tool
+Ops Theatre management tool

 This tool will alow you to edit and use puppet in large environments